glutanimate/image-occlusion-enhanced/README.md

 Use the **layers dialog** to add labels to your images before occluding them.
 Here's how:

 - click on the right-sided labels side pane in SVG-Edit; a panel with all active layers will appear
-- click on the 'new layer' button on the top-left; name the layer however you want (e.g. *Labels*)
-- select the new layer by left-clicking on it in the labels list
+- select the *Labels* layer by left-clicking on it in the labels list
-- in order to occlude items on this new layer you will have to move it below the shapes layer first.
-To do so go back to the layers side panel, select your *Labels* layer, and use the down arrow button to to move it below the *Shapes* layer (but still above the *Picture* layer)
-- any shapes or texts you now draw while the layer is active will be part of the background
+- any shapes or texts you draw while this layer is active will appear above your picture, but below the occluding shapes
 - when you want to draw the occlusion masks again, simply re-select the *Shapes* layer

 ### Using all available fields to their full extent